zain-sh/zain-sh.github.io/_pages/about.md

 I am a student in the [Department of Mathematics and Statistics](https://www.mcgill.ca/mathstat/), and the [School of Computer Science](https://www.cs.mcgill.ca/) at [McGill University](https://www.mcgill.ca/).
 I will be graduating with a Major in Statistics and Minor in Computer Science in the 2023-2024 academic year.

 My academic interests broadly include data, public health, and social sciences.
 Outside of school, I enjoy travel, hiking, fashion, and music.
-I have a bass guitar collecting dust which I've been meaning to put to use.
+I have a bass guitar currently collecting dust; I've been meaning to take it up again.